will-rowe/stark/docs/installation.md

 ### Requirements

-Both the package and the app require `go-ipfs`.
+Both the package and the app require IPFS (specifically, the Go implementation: `go-ipfs`).
 See download and install instructions [here](https://docs.ipfs.io/guides/guides/install/).

+Once you have IPFS installed, make sure that you have a repository initialised (run `ipfs init` on the command line).

-### Install
+### Installing STARK

 #### option 1: use Go